 Khaled Meshaal, the leader of Hamas' political bureau, held talks with Palestinian President Mahmoud Abbas in Doha, the Qatari capital, on Monday.
 The two pledged to work together for a ceasefire and to lift the blockade on Gaza.

 Monday's attacks across Gaza killed at least 103 people.
 In the costliest single Israeli bombardment, an air strike hit a residential tower block in central Gaza City, killing 11 people, including five children.

-It came after Israeli tank shells struck a hospital in Deir al-Balah, killing at least five people, including doctors and two patients who died in their hospital beds, officials said, indicating that at least 70 people were wounded.
+It came after Israeli tank shells struck a hospital in Deir al-Balah, killing at least five people, including doctors and two patients who died in their hospital beds, officials said, indicating at least 70 people were wounded.

-Rights group Amnesty International said that the shelling of the hospital as well as the "continuing bombardment of civilian homes" in Gaza "add to the list of possible war crimes that demand an urgent independent international investigation."
+Rights group Amnesty International warned that the shelling of the hospital as well as the "continuing bombardment of civilian homes" in Gaza "add to the list of possible war crimes that demand an urgent independent international investigation."